 Because the Bible contains God’s very words, its teachings are sufficient for life and practice, and can be understood by every believer.
 In order to use the Bible properly, we must understand the writings through the literal, contextual, grammatical, and historical method of interpretation, and apply them under the guidance of the Holy Spirit.

 References: Exodus 24:4; Deuteronomy 4:1-2; 17:19; Joshua 8:34; Psalms 19:7-10; 119:11,89,105,140; Isaiah 34:16; 40:8; Jeremiah 15:16; 36:1-32; Matthew 5:17-18; 22:29; Luke 21:33; 24:44-46; John 5:39; 16:13-15; 17:17; Acts 2:16ff.; 17:11; Romans 15:4; 16:25-26; 2 Timothy 3:15-17; Hebrews 1:1-2; 4:12; 1 Peter 1:25; 2 Peter 1:19-21.

 We believe and teach that there is One True God who reveals Himself to us in the Bible.
 He is the Creator, Sustainer, and Ruler of all things and over all things.
-God is all knowing; and His perfect knowledge extends to all things, past, present, and future, including the future decisions of His free creatures.
+God is all knowing; and His perfect knowledge extends to all things, past, present, and future.
 To Him we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.

 God the Father